"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 The level of sensitivity and emotional power in their works seemed unreachable to me.
 It felt like I could never achieve anything similar, because I didn’t yet have the understanding or experience of living through a difficult life, a personal tragedy, or historical upheaval — I hadn’t faced those decisive moments that force you to look into the abyss between the past and the future and wrestle with inner conflict, as many of my favorite artists did.

-Even as a teenager, I thought that in Käthe Kollwitz’s self-portrait, you could see an overwhelming depth and pain that a contemporary artist could hardly inherit.
+Even as a teenager, I thought that in Käthe Kollwitz’s self-portrait, you could see an overwhelming depth and pain that a contemporary artist cannot truly grasp.
 So for a while, I wasn’t particularly drawn to contemporary art — it was hard to imagine myself as part of it.

 I guess art revealed itself to me gradually, together with my own life experience — running away from home at sixteen, the pain of a loved one’s unjust imprisonment, later the illnesses and deaths of people close to me, and then the war — this single, continuous illness that triggers other illnesses in people who were once perfectly healthy.